GitJuski/Linux-servers/h2-GJ (In progress).md

 ### Log

 I purposely caused a mistake when writing sudo pass to check the event with journalctl.
 I used ```journalctl -p err | grep sudo``` to find this event.
+The log says pretty clearly that the user "juusov" from /home/juusov inserted one incorrect password when trying to use the command useradd.
+The useradd binary recides in /usr/sbin.

 ![passfail](Screenshots/2/passfail.png)

 Then I started ```journalctl -f``` on one terminal and opened a second one.
 With the second terminal I created a user with ```sudo adduser testi```.
 Then I deleted the user "testi" with ```sudo userdel testi```.
 Both of these succesful events can be seen on the journalctl log.
+First line indicates that a sudo session was opened.
+Before this line should be info on what command was used by who and where but it seems like I took a bad screenshot. a group named testi was added to /etc/group and /etc/gshadow.
+A new user was created with the name testi.
+Home directory was declared to be /home/testi.
+Default shell was configured to be bash.
+Password was made for user testi. "gkr-pam: couldn't update the login keyring password: no old password was entered" is probably caused by the fact that the new user testi didn't have an old password since I created it for the first time.
+So this can be ignored if my deduction is correct.
+Testi was added to the group "users".
+Sudo session closed.
+User juusov used the command (sudo) userdel testi from /home/juusov/Desktop.
+Juusov inserted the correct password and opened a sudo session.
+User testi was deleted.
+User testi was deleted from group "users".
+Group testi was removed.
+User testi was deleted from shadow group "users".
+Sudo session closed.

 ![success](Screenshots/2/success.png)